fastspringexamples/fastspring-php-account-portal/README.md

 This is an example implementation of a custom [Account Management Portal](https://docs.fastspring.com/customer-facing-account-management) using the [FastSpring API](https://docs.fastspring.com/integrating-with-fastspring/fastspring-api).
 The backend is powered by the [Symfony](https://symfony.com) PHP framework.

+Please note that this example aims to serve as a reference and not as a production ready application.

 ## Demo
 You can acess a live demo [here](https://fs-accountportal.appspot.com/login.html).